segmentio/segment-docs/src/unify/index.md

 You can then use this interaction data with customer engagement tools, such as Engage, to deliver personalized, omnichannel experiences.

 > success ""
-> If you need to troubleshoot or learn more about your profile data, use [Profile Insights](/docs/unify/insights/) for a transparent view of your Unify profiles.
+> If you need to troubleshoot or learn more about your profile data, use [Profiles Insights](/docs/unify/insights/) for a transparent view of your Unify profiles.

 ## Getting started